Collaborators and con-artists: coevolution as an engine of biodiversity

 ZSL Stamford Raffles Lecture 2018, by Claire Spottiswoode, University of Cape Town and University of Cambridge

 Ever since Darwin’s wonderful image of a tangled bank of life, we’ve known that interactions between different species are a powerful force in evolution.

 Coevolution – the process through which two or more species influence each other’s evolution – continually drives evolutionary change as interacting species reciprocally influence one another.

-This talk will use African birds as a window into coevolution, showing how it can generate beautiful adaptations and help power the diversification of life.
+This talk used African birds as a window into coevolution, showing how it can generate beautiful adaptations and help power the diversification of life.

-First, it’ll consider how parasitic interactions between nesting birds and their enemies – cuckoo-like birds that exploit other species to raise their young – can drive parasites to trick hosts by evolving eggs and chicks that beautifully mimic their hosts.
+First, it considered how parasitic interactions between nesting birds and their enemies – cuckoo-like birds that exploit other species to raise their young – can drive parasites to trick hosts by evolving eggs and chicks that beautifully mimic their hosts.
 But hosts are not just passive victims, and their counter-defences can drive an evolutionary race between new host signatures and new cuckoo forgeries.